Average Reading Time: 5 minutes and 24 seconds

-Could it be fast food, eating too quickly, or just stress and an unsustainable pace that is causing an increase in heartburn in America?
+Could the cause of today’s rise in gastrointestinal distress be fast food, eating too quickly and processed foods?
+Or is it just stress and an unsustainable pace that is causing this?

-In this article I want to describe some of the conventional wisdom regarding the causes of heartburn, and a very exciting Ayurvedic understanding of and treatment for heartburn.
+In this article, I want to describe some of the conventional wisdom regarding possible underlying imbalances that can contribute to occasional heartburn, and a very exciting Ayurvedic understanding of and treatment for it.

-The conventional understanding is that excess production of stomach acid (hydrochloric acid or HCL) causes heartburn.
-It is believed that when this acid is produced in excess, it will burn the stomach lining and, in the case of GERD, the esophageal lining as well.
+The conventional understanding is that excess production of stomach acid (hydrochloric acid or HCI) causes occasional heartburn.
+It is believed that when this acid is produced in excess, it will irritate the stomach lining.

 Possible Causes of Too Much Acid

-Additionally, chronic stress will trigger the release of excess cortisol, a stress hormone, which stimulates the release of excess stomach acid.
+Additionally, day-to-day stress can trigger the release of excess cortisol, a stress hormone, which stimulates the release of excess stomach acid.
+(1)

-Interestingly, a very large percentage of heartburn symptoms are not caused by too much acid, but too little!
-That’s right; heartburn can be caused by not enough acid production in the stomach.
+Interestingly, occasional heartburn incidents aren’t always caused by too much acid, but also by too little acid!
+That’s right; gastric discomfort can be caused by not enough acid production in the stomach.
 If there is too little stomach acid produced, the food and the stomach acid (even though there is less of it) will linger in the stomach and delay the emptying.
-The longer the food sits in the stomach, the higher the risk of irritation to the stomach and esophageal lining or GERD.
+The longer the food sits in the stomach, the higher the risk of irritation to the stomach.
+(2)

 Conventional Causes of Too Little Acid